China to release copper, aluminum and zinc reserves to stabilize prices | ExBulletin

 China to release copper, aluminum and zinc reserves to stabilize prices

-- The last known release of state metal reserves in China dates back to 2010

-BEIJING, June 16 (Reuters) – China on Wednesday announced plans to release industrial metals from its national reserves to lower commodity prices, which some analysts say could be the first such move in a decade from the world’s largest consumer of metals.
+BEIJING / HANOI (Reuters) – China on Wednesday announced plans to release industrial metals from its national reserves in order to lower commodity prices, which some analysts say could be the first such move in a decade from the world’s largest consumer of metals.

-The National Food and Strategic Reserves Administration has said on its website that it will distribute copper, aluminum and zinc in batches to non-ferrous metal processing and manufacturing companies “in the near future” via public auctions .
+The National Food and Strategic Reserves Administration said on its website that it will distribute copper, aluminum and zinc in batches to non-ferrous metal processing and manufacturing companies in the near future via public auctions.

-The advice came as Beijing struggles to curb a surge in metal prices this year, fueled by a post-pandemic economic recovery, abundant global liquidity and speculative buying that has squeezed manufacturers’ margins.
-Read more
+The advice came as Beijing struggles to curb a surge in metal prices this year, fueled by a post-pandemic economic recovery, abundant global liquidity and speculative buying that rocked manufacturers’ margins.

-Ex-factory prices in May in China rose at their fastest annual rate in more than 12 years on the back of soaring commodity prices, squeezing corporate profit margins and highlighting global pricing pressures.
-Read more
+China’s ex-factory prices in May rose at their fastest annual pace in more than 12 years as commodity prices soar, squeezing corporate profit margins and highlighting global pricing pressures .

-As speculation revolved around such a move before it was confirmed by the government, Citi said in a note Monday that it could be part of “efforts to suppress rising commodity prices by managing market expectations and deterring speculators, more than solving any physical shortages problem. “
+As speculation revolved around such a move before it was confirmed by the government, Citi said in a note Monday that it could be part of efforts to quell rising commodity prices by managing market expectations and deterring speculators more than solving any significant physical problem. shortages.

 Citi said the last release of strategic stocks in China – which did not include copper – was in November 2010.
 State research house Antaike drew parallels between the announcement and the release in 2010.